cytoscape/cytosnap/README.md

   // cytoscape.js image export options
   format: 'png', // 'png' or 'jpg'
   bg: undefined, // a css colour for the background (transparent by default)
-  full: false, // whether to export the current viewport view (false, default) or the entire graph (true)
   scale: undefined, // this value specifies a positive number that scales the size of the resultant image
   maxWidth: undefined, // specifies the scale automatically in combination with maxHeight such that the resultant image is no wider than maxWidth
   maxHeight: undefined // specifies the scale automatically in combination with maxWidth such that the resultant image is no taller than maxHeight